ocaml/dune/doc/stanzas/vendored_dirs.rst

 Dune will not resolve aliases in vendored directories.
 By default, it won't build all installable targets, run the tests, format, or lint the code located in such a directory while still building your project's dependencies.

-Libraries and executables in vendored directories will also be built with a ``-w -a`` flag to suppress all warnings and prevent pollution of your build output.
+Libraries and executables in vendored directories will have all warnings and alerts flags removed and replaced with a ``-w -a`` or ``-alert -all``` flag to suppress all warnings and alerts and prevent pollution of your build output.